 - Connects popular destinations (activity and employment centres, hospitals, commercial areas, industrial parks)

 - Shortens weekend and vacation commutes out of the city

 - Provides reliable goods movement into and around Calgary

 We updated Council on Monday, Dec.
-15 about the current traffic study underway as part of The City’s role with the final piece of the ring road:
+15 about the current traffic review underway as part of The City’s role with the final piece of the ring road:

 Check out the completed functional plans for the final pieces of Calgary’s ring road that the Government of Alberta displayed at the information session in fall 2014:

 Project objectives - The City of Calgary’s role